eclipsesource/tabris-js/doc/custom-widgets-android.md

 ## Destroying a widget

 When a widget is no longer being used we also need to take care of destroying it.
-In case of our custom Android `View` we receive a destroy operation and are responsible for cleaning up any resource that are not required anymore and to remove the `View` from the view hierarchy:
+In case of our custom Android `View` we receive a destroy operation and are responsible for cleaning up any resources that are not required anymore and to remove the `View` from the view hierarchy:

 ```java
 @Override